TITLE 6 PRIMARY AND SECONDARY EDUCATION

 every grade, inquiry-based laboratory components are at the core of the science

-in the laboratory, classroom or the field that provides students with
+classroom or the field that provides students with opportunities to interact

-opportunities to interact directly with natural phenomena or with data
+directly with natural phenomena or with data collected by others using tools,

-shall have opportunities to design investigations, engage in scientific
+opportunities to design investigations, engage in scientific reasoning,

 findings.
 The laboratory component